top of page

 In my experience, sharing cannabis use with friends has been eye-opening.
 It helped me discover strains that eased my anxiety and improved my sleep quality.
 Friends offered advice on timing and dosage that made a big difference in how effective cannabis was for me.

 These conversations also helped me feel less alone in managing chronic pain.
-Knowing others faced similar challenges and found relief through cannabis gave me confidence to explore options without fear or shame.
+Knowing others faced similar challenges and found relief through cannabis gave me the confidence to explore options without fear or shame.

 Practical Tips for Sharing Your Cannabis Experience